 Avoid the black exchange market as this is an illegal operation and subject to punishment according to the law.

 Foreign currency can only be exchanged at banks and authorized exchange offices.
 As rates can vary from one place to another it is wise to shop around.
-Keep the exchange receipts.

 Distances from Bucharest to major cities